 During each treatment, ergonomic, postural, and exercise advice is usually given for the aftercare of treatment.
 Her special interests include treatment of back pain, pregnancy related issues, headaches and nerve impingements such as sciatica.

 Sabrina has had her fair share of injuries and understands the frustrations as well as the importance of correct rehabilitation back into a sport.
 She keeps herself active by playing for the best local team - Teddington Ladies Rugby Club.
+She has been successfully treating patients in Kingston, Teddington, Ham and Hampton Court for 10 years.

 George gained a Masters degree in Osteopathy from the University College of Osteopathy (formerly BSO) - one of the most prestigious and largest Osteopathic schools in Europe where, for the last two years, he worked in a busy clinic treating a variety of patients.
 He also spent time working in a busy GP surgery and a number of specialist clinics for chronic pain, the elderly, children and the homeless.